IsaacThawer/BankruptcySolutions/README.md

 2. Clone the repository using  `git clone https://github.com/IsaacThawer/BankruptcySolutions.git` .
 3. Run command `cd BankruptcySolutions` to navigate into proper folder.
 4. Run command  ` apt update && apt install nodejs npm -y` (may need to use sudo in front of apt).
-5. Install all the dependencies from commands found in the howtorun.txt file.
+5. Install all the dependencies from commands found in the how-to-run.txt file.
 6. Configure .env file to use all process.env variables within the source code.
 7. Install PM2, and start the process manager.
     * Run the following commands in the remote server: